Zekaric/ProjectMIFF/README.md

 # ProjectMIFF
-Mining Interchange File Format (MIFF).
+Mixed Information File Format (MIFF).

-Basically my musing on what one would look like.
+Basically a format for storing any sort of information.
+Mainly for passing data from one system to another and not intended to be used as a fast native format for any system.

-Currently not sponsored or sanctioned by any industry players or governing bodies.
+Currently not sponsored or sanctioned by anyone.
 See the document for further details.